adiknoth/madifx/README.md

 Installation
 ------------
-Clone this repository, then run
+Clone this repository.

+For all kernels until 3.7.x, run

+    patch -p1 < below38.patch

+For all kernels until 3.4.x, *also* run

+    patch -p1 < oldkernel.patch

+Then, run

     make install

 as root.
 Use `alsamixer` or `amixer` to adjust settings.

-On older kernels, your card won't show up in /proc/asound/cards.
-In this case, run

-    `patch -p1 < oldkernel.patch`

-and run `make install` again.

 Status